|||

 Turns

-• Make a Roll.
+• Resolve a Conflict.

 • Move 5’ per point of Current Stamina.